 We recognise that:

-- The welfare of the child, young person or vulnerable adult is paramount
+- The welfare of the child, young person or adults at risk is paramount

 - Some children, young people or adults are especially vulnerable due to the impact of previous experiences, their level of dependency, their communication needs or other issues

-- All children, young people and vulnerable adults regardless of their age, disability, gender, race, religious beliefs, sexual orientation or identity, have the right to equal protection from harm
+- All children, young people and adults at risk regardless of their age, disability, gender, race, religious beliefs, sexual orientation or identity, have the right to equal protection from harm

-- Working in partnership with children, young people, their parents, vulnerable adults, carers and other agencies is essential in promoting the welfare of those we need to protect.
+- Working in partnership with children, young people, their parents, adults at risk, carers and other agencies is essential in promoting the welfare of those we need to protect.

-We will aim to keep children, young people and vulnerable adults safe by:
+We will aim to keep children, young people and adults at risk safe by:

 - Ensuring all managers employees, volunteers and representatives have access to, and are familiar with this policy and know their responsibilities within it.